Neurodynamics-Driven Coupled Neural P Systems for Multi-Focus Image Fusion: Introduction

 \section{Introduction}

 Multi-focus image fusion (MFIF)~\cite{9428544} is an important task in computer vision that aims to generate an all-in-focus image by fusing multiple images of the same scene captured at varying focal depths.
-The fused image improves both perceptual quality and information richness, thereby providing a reliable input for a range of downstream vision applications such as action detection~\cite{wang2021discriminative} and object detection~\cite{li2024samf}.
+The fused image improves both perceptual quality and information richness, benefiting downstream vision applications such as action detection~\cite{wang2021discriminative} and object detection~\cite{li2024samf}.
 By integrating the focused regions from source images with different focus settings, MFIF effectively alleviates the blurring artifacts introduced by the limited depth of field inherent in imaging systems.

 Before the advent of deep learning (DL), MFIF methods were performed in the transform~\cite{liu2015general} and spatial domains~\cite{zhang2017boundary}.
-The effectiveness of these methods often relies heavily on manually designed fusion rules and strong prior assumptions, which may not always be applicable or sufficiently accurate.
+These methods often rely heavily on manually designed fusion rules and strong prior assumptions, which may not always be applicable or sufficiently accurate.